-Singapore Psychiatrists treat depression and other mood disorders such as bipolar disorder and dysthymia very regularly.
+Singapore Psychiatrists treat depression very regularly.
 Depression rates in Singapore are similar to the rest of the world.
 The Singapore National Mental Health Survey on Anxiety and Depression in Adult Singaporeans found depressive disorders to be prevalent in 5.6% of the population.
 This makes depressive disorders one of the most common disorders psychiatrists in Singapore treat.
 Seeking help early is best, but psychiatrists can help in all stages of the condition.

 Feeling sad is a normal emotion but having a depressive illness is not.
 It is an illness and not a sign of emotional weakness that can be “willed away”.
 It affects all aspects of the person’s life – thinking, feelings, and behaviour.
 Like other common medical disorders like diabetes, it is caused by chemical imbalances in the body.
 In the case of Depression, neuro-transmitters (chemicals used by nerves in the brain) such as serotonin and dopamine are low in some areas of the brain, just like insulin is low in Diabetes.

 Depression often comes in many guises.
 The Diagnostic and Statistical Manual (DSM) defines Major Depression as a condition characterised by abnormal depressed mood most of the day and/or loss of interest and pleasure in most activities, nearly every day, for at least 2 weeks.
 This may be accompanied by abnormality in sleep (both insomnia or hypersomnia, which is sleeping too much), appetite and activity level, as well as, poor concentration and low energy.
 Suicidal ideations may also be present.